guip97/ProceduralRecoilAnimationSystem/README.md

 - Variety and randomness in animations
 - Smooth transition between different fire modes
 - Frame rate independence
-- No need to use third party 3D softwarem like Blender, 3dsmax or Maya
+- No need to use third party 3D software, like Blender, 3dsmax or Maya

 # Just got the plugin?
 Here are 3 steps you need to do, once you've got the asset: